 The Mill was called “ro mulinaro Giummarra” (Giumarra’s mill) as per a rediscovered inscription that had almost certainly been engraved by said miller on the stone lintel of the door to the room with the grindstone “Marius Giummarra Mugnajus“ (Mario Giummarra Miller).

-The background is the one of the historical “Cave Tributarie dell’Irminio” fronting S. Leonardo stream along a path that goes to Santa Domenica valley that connects with another watermill now completely abandoned and later the Church of Carmine, it constitutes the historical way through the harsh but fertile soil that links the new city, post the earthquake, with Ragusa Ibla.
+It is set in the context of the historic “Cave Tributarie dell’Irminio” (Irminio Tributary Caves) overlooking the S. Leonardo torrent along a path that goes up the S. Domenica valley, which connects it to another water mill that has now been completely abandoned, and then the Church of Carmine, forming the historic route that, through the harsh but fertile terraced gardens, connected the new post-earthquake city with Ragusa Ibla.